-Welcome to Brehm School – a small, fully accredited, not-for-profit coeducational boarding school for students with learning disabilities or differences, and employing a staff of 150.
+Welcome to Brehm School – a small, fully accredited, not-for-profit coeducational boarding school for students with learning disabilities or differences.
 Brehm limits its focus to just 90 students in order to provide the attention and service our students deserve.
-Since 1982, in partnership with families just like yours, Brehm has been successfully teaching students with language-based and complex learning disabilities to “learn how to learn.”
+Since 1982, in partnership with families just like yours, Brehm has been successfully teaching students with language-based and learning disabilities to “learn how to learn.”
 Our “family style” 24/7 school is uniquely designed to foster independence and responsibility.
 Where other schools have failed students, Brehm delivers success.
 Brehm students go on to college, find fulfilling careers, and become successful entrepreneurs.

 Delivering a Holistic Individualized Special Education

 Brehm has been successfully educating children and teenagers with learning disabilities for more than thirty years.
 This experience has shown that a boarding school environment is the most effective way for students with learning disabilities to achieve their full potential.
 Brehm offers extensive individualized support to monitor and care for students during and after their academic day is finished.
 Brehm’s class sizes range from 1 to 8 students with the addition of after-school tutoring if needed or requested by parents.
 An assortment of activities are scheduled for students after their school day, which maintains structure, social interactions, and countless teachable moments for our students.
 This approach to educating students with LDs addresses the whole student, not just one component.
 By attending to the students’ social, emotional, and academic needs, in combination with a family-style boarding school, Brehm’s success and student outcomes continually raise the bar in LD education.

 In recognition of this specialized and effective program, the U.S. Department of Education has named Brehm Preparatory School a Blue Ribbon School of Excellence.

 To the Brehm Community: